conneillys/AI-Project/docs/Proposal.md

     The game State is Dynamic since things like the %Chance affects of a action can be modified outside of your control and between actions

  -->

+ The crafting environment in Final Fantasy XIV is fully observable, so it follows that the AI's environment will be fully observable.
+The AI is the only agent operating on the environment, so it is a single-agent environment.
+The environment is stochastic: each step, there is a random chance for materials to take on a particular quality, which applies multipliers to the action the AI can take.
+Additionally, there are some actions which have a chance to fail.
+Each state's actions are affected by previous actions taken by the AI, so the environment is sequential.
+The game is turn-based, and there are no changes between percepts, so the environment is static.
+Every value is represented as an integer, so the environment is discrete.

 ## Dataset